atbcb/usab-uswds/_pages/advancing-access/initiatives/about.md

 ![electric vehicle charging station]({{ site.baseurl }}/images/uploads/ev-station.png "electric vehicle charging station"){: .img-right}

-Electric vehicles (EV) are becoming more common on America's roads, and they require public charging stations for Americans to travel long distances.
+Electric vehicles (EV) are becoming more common on America's roads, and they require public charging stations for long-distance traveling.
 It is crucical that these charging stations be accessible for people with disabilities.
 The Access Board is partnering with Department of Transportation to develop guidance on making EV charging stations accessible.

 ### Medical Diagnostic Equipment

 ![hospital bed]({{ site.baseurl }}/images/uploads/hospital-bed-animation.png "hospital bed"){: .img-right}

-The Access Board issues [Direct Final Rule](https://www.regulations.gov/docket/ATBCB-2022-0002) (DFR) extending the sunset provision regarding the specification for low transfer heights for three years.
-On May 12, the Access Board will hold a virtual public information meeting on accessible medical diagnostic equipment (MDE) and the adjustability of transfer surfaces for patients who use wheelchairs.
+The Access Board issued a [Direct Final Rule](https://www.regulations.gov/docket/ATBCB-2022-0002) (DFR) extending the sunset provision regarding the specification for low transfer heights for three years.
+On May 12, 2022, the Access Board will hold a virtual public information meeting on accessible medical diagnostic equipment (MDE) and the adjustability of transfer surfaces for patients who use wheelchairs.
 Visit the Board's [news release](https://www.access-board.gov/news/2022/04/13/u-s-access-board-to-host-virtual-public-meeting-on-low-transfer-surface-height-for-medical-diagnostic-equipment/) for more information.

 ### Self-service Transaction Machines